Combat Child Predators — Here Are 8 Ways You Can Help

 Our blog will give you timely updates and explainers on what parents need to know to help protect their kids on platforms like Instagram, Snapchat, and more.
 You can also use the Barkomatic to learn how to set up parental controls on all the games, apps, platforms, and service providers your child can access.
 Pass along these helpful guides to the parents in your community to help everyone stay up-to-date.

 If you’re worried about who your child is talking to online, you might insist on looking through their devices on a regular basis.
 But spot-checking your kid’s phone can be tedious and ineffective.
 Having a system in place to do all the screening for you can help keep your child safe.
-Bark detects signs of online predators — in addition to sexual content, cyberbullying, depression, threats of violence, and more — so that parents can know what’s happening across texts, chat, email, YouTube, and 24+ social media platforms.
+Bark detects signs of online predators — in addition to sexual content, cyberbullying, depression, threats of violence, and more — so that parents can know what’s happening across texts, email, YouTube, and 30+ apps and social media platforms.
+Bark also offers screen time management and web filtering features that allow families broader protection against potential online issues.
 If you feel that Bark is an appropriate solution for your family, sign up for a free, one-week trial of our award-winning monitoring service.

 Online predation doesn’t only happen on social media or over text messages.
 Schools across the country provide students with online accounts, and the same tools kids use for homework can be used by child predators.
 At Bark, we know all too well about how predators can contact students through their school-issued accounts.
 Using the same technology for monitoring personal accounts, we offer our Bark for Schools product completely free to all K-12 schools and districts in the U.S.